adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 {% endhighlight %}

 To fix this we need to do a few things.
-First we will only allow calling recipe on a PizzaRecipeBuilder[Cook].
+First we will only allow calling recipe on a PizzaRecipeBuilder[Cook] since this is the last step and guarantees we have all the steps.
-We can do this by defining a new TypeClass FinalStep[A] with a single implementation FinalStep[Cook] and require it on the recipe function, but instead we will use the more suggestive Is[A, B] typeclass from Cats.
+We can do this by defining a new typeclass FinalStep[A] with a single implementation FinalStep[Cook] and require it on the recipe function, but instead we will use the more suggestive Is[A, B] typeclass from Cats.

 {% highlight scala %}